-4.2 Discussion on PERLIFOC HP Eco+ or PYROCRETE 60 spray protected steel column and masonry wall
+4.2 Discussion on PERLIFOC HP Eco+, PYROCRETE 60 or Nullifire SC901/902 protected steel column and masonry wall

 Figure 1 shows the interface detail between a PERLIFOC HP Eco+ or PYROCRETE 60 spray protected steel column and a masonry wall.
+Similarly, Figure 2 shows the interface detail between a Nullifire SC901/902 intumescent coating protected steel column and a masonry wall.

-The fire performance of structural steel members protected with PERLIFOC HP Eco+ spray has been assessed in accordance with AS 4100:2020 as documented in BRANZ fire assessment report FC15622-01-4.
-Similarly, the fire performance of structural steel members protected with PYROCRETE 60 spray has been assessed in accordance with AS 4100:2020 as documented in BRANZ fire assessment report FC15622-01-4.
-Similarly, the fire performance of structural steel members protected with PYROCRETE 60 spray has been assessed in accordance with AS 4100:2020 as documented in BRANZ fire assessment report FC20361-01-1.
+The fire performance of structural steel members protected with PERLIFOC HP Eco+ spray and PYROCRETE 60 spray have been assessed in accordance with AS 4100:2020 as documented in BRANZ fire assessment report FC15622-01-4 and FC20361-01-1, respectively.
+Similarly, the fire performance of structural steel members protected with Nullifire SC901/902 intumescent coating has been assessed in accordance with AS 4100:2020 as documented in BRANZ fire assessment report FC18580-01-01.

 According to these assessments, PERLIFOC HP Eco+ and PYROCRETE 60 sprays can provide structural adequacy levels of up to 240 minutes for steel columns, provided all four sides of the member are appropriately protected.
+Similarly, Nullifire SC901/902 intumescent coating can provide structural adequacy levels of up to 120 minutes for steel columns.